<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Questions]]></category>

-<guid isPermaLink="false">https://othub.ie/?p=1634</guid>
+<guid isPermaLink="false">https://othub.ie/?p=1524</guid>

-<description><![CDATA[<p>The post <a href="https://othub.ie/do-i-need-a-transit-or-self-propelled-wheelchair/">Do I Need A Transit or Self-Propelled Wheelchair</a> appeared first on <a href="https://othub.ie">OT HUB</a>.</p>
+<description><![CDATA[<p>The post <a href="https://othub.ie/what-type-of-hoist-do-i-need/">What Type Of Hoist Do I Need?</a> appeared first on <a href="https://othub.ie">OT HUB</a>.</p>

 ]]></description>